rampemus/weather-server/README.md

 # weather-server
- Weather-app for using fmi open data
+ Weather-app for using fmi open data.
+Frontend build source code can be found at (https://github.com/rampemus/weather).

 ## installation